ziyang-theory/ziyang-theory/README.md

 - 👋 Hi, I’m Ziyang
 - 👀 I’m interested in theoretical computer science
-- 🌱 I’m currently working on research problems related to cryptography and probabilistic combinatorics
+- 🌱 I’m currently working on research problems related to cryptography (secure multi-party computation, zero-knowledge proofs)
 - 💞️ I’m looking to collaborate on any research problem that is interesting
 - 📫 How to reach me https://www.cs.toronto.edu/~ziyang/